Grand Central Terminal: Structure and materials

 The station and its rail yard have steel frames.
 The building also uses large steel columns designed to hold the weight of a 20-story office building, which was to be built when additional room was required.

 The facade and structure of the terminal building primarily use granite.
 Because granite emits radiation, people who work full-time in the station receive an average dose of 525 mrem/year, more than permitted in nuclear power facilities.
 The base of the exterior is Stony Creek granite, while the upper portion is of Indiana limestone, from Bedford, Indiana.

 The interiors use several varieties of stone, including imitation Caen stone for the Main Concourse; cream-colored Botticino marble for the interior decorations; and pink Tennessee marble for the floors of the Main Concourse, Biltmore Room, and Vanderbilt Hall, as well as the two staircases in the Main Concourse.
 Real Caen stone was judged too expensive, so the builders mixed plaster, sand, lime, and Portland cement.
 Most of the remaining masonry is made from concrete.
 Guastavino tiling, a fireproof tile-and-cement vault pattern patented by Rafael Guastavino, is used in various spaces.

 Facade

-The terminal's main facade—on the building's southern side, facing 42nd Street—was key to the architects' vision of the building as a gateway to the city.
+The terminal's main facade is situated on the building's southern side, facing 42nd Street.
+It includes a low first story supporting the main portion of the facade, which was key to the architects' vision of the building as a gateway to the city.
 Its trio of 60-by-30-foot arched windows are interspersed with ten fluted Doric columns that are partially attached to the granite walls behind them, though they are detached from one another.
-The set of windows resembles an ancient Roman triumphal arch.
+Each window bay is separated by a double pair of these columns, which are in turn separated by a smaller bay with narrow windows.
+The set of windows resembles an ancient Roman triumphal arch, while the column placement is reminiscent of the Louvre Colonnade.
 The facade was also designed to complement that of the New York Public Library Main Branch, another Beaux-Arts edifice on nearby Fifth Avenue.